hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 image: /assets/images/logo.png
 ---

-For as long as I've been a part of this industry, I've watched incredible, well-deserving apps takes home an Apple Design Award.
+For as long as I've been a part of this industry, I've watched incredible, well-deserving apps take home an Apple Design Award.
 And _that's_ my endgame.

 So, years ago, I set out to create a list that succinctly answers only one question: